 Yes, St. Patrick’s Day is a bank holiday in Ireland.
 Besides Ireland, there is only one other place that made St Patrick’s Day a national holiday – Montserrat!
 The Caribbean locale hosts a vibrant St Patrick’s Day celebration that merges their culture with Irish culture for March 17.

 The modern celebration of St. Patrick’s Day really has almost nothing to do with the real man.
 In fact St. Patrick’s Day was basically invented in America in Boston in 1737.
 Until the early 70s, A priest would say a prayer and locals would go home and have a meal.

 In 1962 the show of solidarity took a spectacular turn in Chicago when the city decided to dye a portion of the Chicago River green.
-Today landmarks around the world like the Eiffel Tower, Rio’s Christ the Redeemer, The Colosseum and the Empire State Building are lit up in green, white and orange in honour of St Patrick’s Day.
+Today landmarks around the world like the Eiffel Tower, Rio’s Christ the Redeemer, The Colosseum, and the Empire State Building are lit up in green, white and orange in honor of St Patrick’s Day.